 EVA is used for many applications besides film.
 This discussion is only about EVA as it pertains to blown film.

 EVA lowers the seal initiation temperature and melting point of PE film.
 In low percentages, it has been used for decades for enhanced sealability for bread bags (2% EVA ), ice bags (4% EVA) and frozen food packaging (usually 6% EVA).
 In higher percentages, more or less 20% EVA, it is used for low melt/total batch inclusion bags.
-It is a common practice to say the ostensible percent of EVA is one not made by a resin company.
+It is a common practice to say the ostensible percent of EVA is one not made by a resin company as a sabotage spec.

 The higher percentage EVA, the lower the melting point whether measured as DSC melting point or vicat softening point.